seansfkelley/seansfkelley.github.io/_drafts/fixing-the-internet.md

 The basic argument was as follows:

 - social media companies exercise direct and strong control over what content reaches users -- ranking algorithms, suggested content and at times, censorship

+https://www.theatlantic.com/magazine/archive/2021/04/the-internet-doesnt-have-to-be-awful/618079/ (originally printed as "The Internet Doesn't Have to Be Awful", though I like both titles).

 {% include next-previous.html %}